-This telltale will illuminate when the ACC is SET.
+This light will turn on when the ACC is SET.
 For further information, refer to "Adaptive Cruise Control (ACC)" in "Understanding The Features Of Your Vehicle."

-EVIC Amber Telltales
+EVIC Amber Telltale Lights

 This area will show reconfigurable amber caution telltales.
 These telltales include: